A-Journey-Of-Music/blog/content/_index.md

 ## What is the Game about?
 Our Game is about a student who falls asleep and finds himself on a journey through musical history.
-The Game functions like a typical platformer-game (Super Mario, Rayman Legends), but with rythm.
-If the player responds to the rythm he will suceed in the level.
-This idea is highly inspired by the "Musical Levels" from Rayman Legends.
+The Game functions like a typical platformer-game (Super Mario, Rayman Legends), but with rhythm.
+If the player responds to the rhythm he will succeed in the level.
+This idea is highly inspired by the “Musical Levels” from Rayman Legends.
 You can have a taste [here](https://www.youtube.com/watch?v=yT6XOfy2gEE).

 ## Technology
 ![](notes/images/monogame_logo.webp)

 We want to use [Monogame](https://www.monogame.net/showcase/) as our Game Engine, as it is perfectly suitable for 2d games and has some well known titles like [Terraria](https://terraria.org/) or [Stardew Valley](https://www.stardewvalley.net/) amongst its users.
-We want our game to be highly compatible with every mainstream pc operating system (Windows, MacOs, Linux) and playable by controller.
+We want our game to be highly compatible with every mainstream pc operating system (Windows, macOS, Linux) and playable by controller.

 ## Scope
-For the Scope of the lecture, we want create 3 Levels (Classical, Rock'n Roll and HipHop) by hand and work on an algorithm, which can analyze music and create levels automatically.
+For the Scope of the lecture, we want to create 3 Levels (Classical, Rock'n Roll and Hip Hop) by hand and work on an algorithm, which can analyse music and create levels automatically.

 ## Blog Entries
 - [First Blog entry!](notes/First%20Blog%20entry!.md)